 - Teaching rounds

-It is required that all fellows submit or publish one manuscript per year.
-When these are accepted for presentation, there is a policy which allows fellows to present their work at national meetings.
+It is required that all fellows submit or publish one manuscript a year.
+When these are accepted for presentation, there is a policy that allows fellows to present their work at national meetings.
+The average fellow publishes between six and 12 papers in the year and presents at several meetings.

 Neurosurgery Regenerative Laboratory